dhaval201279/dhaval-shah.com/content/post/2019-08-02-chaos-engineering-demonstration-with-working-example.md

   - microservice
   - Prometheus
   - spring boot
+thumbnail: "images/wp-content/uploads/2019/06/thnail-chaos-engg-demo.png"
 ---

 # Background

-From [first part](http://dhaval-shah.com/chaos-engineering-a-quick-primer/) of blog we gathered understanding about basics of Chaos Engineering.
+From [first part](https://dhaval-shah.com/chaos-engineering-a-quick-primer/) of blog we gathered understanding about basics of Chaos Engineering.
 Now we will further deep dive to understand how to perform Chaos Engineering with a working example - which to me is going to be quite interesting.
 First lets start with understanding basics of working example which will be used to demonstrate following-

 *   How to perform chaos engineering within an application
 *   How to monitor the behavior of the system